MarwanAlsoltany/velox/README.md

 ## Functions

-The following table lists all available functions and to which class they belong.
+The following table lists all available functions and to which class/group they belong.

 VELOX functions are divided into these files: